 These tests include movement analysis, strength tests, sensation and neurological tests and orthopedic tests.
 This will provide your physiotherapist with an idea of what your condition is and what would be the optimal way to treat it.

-At our physiotherapy clinic in Burlington Ontario, Erin or Beth will discuss with you the various treatment options suitable to your condition and together you can agree on how to proceed.
+At our physiotherapy clinic in Burlington Ontario, Erin, Beth or Aislinn will discuss with you the various treatment options suitable to your condition and together you can agree on how to proceed.
 As mentioned previously, our Burlington Physiotherapy clinic believes in using the most recent evidence-based information possible to help guide choices for treatment.

 At our physiotherapy clinic in Burlington, we often utilize a combination of laser therapy, hands-on soft tissue treatment, acupuncture (if agreeable to the patient) and rehabilitative exercises.
 Educating patients about their condition and the ways to maintain clinical improvement is a very important component of care at our facility in Burlington.